Best 10 Cold Email Strategies for 2026: A Complete Guide

 - Deliverability experts for technical compliance

-Numbers that matter in your cold email campaigns
+What metrics actually matter in cold email campaigns?

 Not all metrics are created equal in the cold email world.
 While many marketers obsess over open rates (typically ranging from 40% to 60%), they can be misleading due to how email clients process tracking pixels, and we consider them a vanity metric.